Giving Every Building its Own Digital Fingerprint

 For the people who own and fund these projects, this is about saving money and reducing risk.
 When all the information about a building is easy to find, it is much easier to manage repairs and follow safety rules.

 This is an early step toward a more connected world for the built environment.
-As our cities become more digital, having a stable reference point for every asset will become a requirement for doing business.
+As our cities become more digital, having a stable reference point for every building will become a requirement for doing business.

 Readers can explore the full Persistent Infrastructure Identity framework and documentation here: https://www.umipinc.com/persistent-infrastructure-identity